gesellkammer/csoundengine/docs/Builtin-Opcodes.rst

 ==============

-These opcodes are present whenever a csound :class:`~csoundengine.engine.Engine` is created with ``numAudioBuses > 0`` (enabled by default).
-They implement a pool of audio buses.
-The number of buses in the pool is determined by the `numAudioBuses` argument.
+These opcodes are present whenever a csound :class:`~csoundengine.engine.Engine` is created with ``numAudioBuses > 0`` or ``numControlBuses > 0`` (enabled by default).
+They implement a pool of audio and control buses.
+The number of buses in the pool is determined by these variables and the default can be customized in the configuration (keys ``num_audio_buses`` and ``num_control_buses``.

+Buses are reference counted: they stay alive as long as there are events using them.
+As soon as the last event usign a bus ends the bus is freed and returned to the pool.
+In order to keep a bus alive it can be created at the orchestra's header (instr 0) or

 An audio bus contains audio from the same performance cycle; all active buses are cleared at the end of the cycle so they cannot be used to implement feedback or pass audio to instrument instances with a lower priority.
+Control buses behave like global k-variables

-A bus can be created in python via :meth:`csoundengine.engine.Engine.assignBus` or directly in csound via ``busassign``
+A bus can be created in python via :meth:`csoundengine.engine.Engine.assignBus` or directly in csound via ``busassign``.

 These user-defined-opcodes are also present for offline rendering